Leyton Orient F.C.: Sponsorship

 The club shirt sponsorship deals have included tie-ups with Independent Transport, Acclaim Entertainment, Marchpole, Matchroom Sport and PokerMillion.com.
 At the start of the 2008–09 season the club entered into a three-year deal with PartyGaming.com to present PartyPoker.com, PartyBets.com and PartyCasino.com on the front of players' and replica kits.

 During the 2012–13 season, the shirt sponsors were Samsung and FIFA 13.
 The same sponsors were used for the 2013–14 season, only FIFA 13 became FIFA 14.
 For 2014–15, the club announced a deal with online bookmakers 666Bet.

 On 30 July 2015, Orient announced a deal that would see steel distributors and stockholders Rainham Steel feature on the home, away and third kits.
 From 2016 to 2018, Orient were sponsored by Energybet.com.
 From 2018 to 2019 onwards, Orient's principal shirt sponsor is The Sun's Dream Team.
-For the 2020–21 season, former loanee Harry Kane sponsored Orient, using the space on their shirts to thank the key workers of the Coronavirus pandemic, and support the Haven House Children's Hospice and Mind, the mental health charity.
+For the 2020–21 season until the 2022–23 season, former loanee Harry Kane sponsored Orient, using the space on their shirts to thank the key workers of the Coronavirus pandemic, and support the Haven House Children's Hospice and Mind, the mental health charity.
 10% from the sale of every shirt is allocated to the charity named on the front.
-In November 2020, the club announced a new sponsorship with the most famous British YouTuber group the Sidemen, as the group were looking to support a local club and a stadium to record their popular football challenges.
+In November 2020, the club announced a new sponsorship with the British YouTuber group the Sidemen, as the group were looking to support a local club and a stadium to record their popular football challenges.
+For the 2023/24 season, it was announced that investment bankers Eastdil Secured would be the main shirt sponsor.